 Ginseng trade is monitored by state agencies in cooperation with the U.S. Fish and Wildlife Service, to watch that the wild American ginseng doesn't go extinct through overcollection.
 In North Carolina the agency overseeing the ginseng trade is the Plant Conservation Program in the Plant Industry Division of the North Carolina Department of Agriculture and Consumer Services (NCDA&CS).

 Ginseng is a legally protected plant in North Carolina, ranked as Special Concern, and is subject to certain regulations.

-- Wild ginseng collection in the state is prohibited during the growing season of April 1 to September 1.
+- Wild ginseng collection in the state is prohibited from January 1 to August 31.
 This allows the plants to set seed.
-During the harvest season September 1-April 1, collectors should replant any ginseng seeds from collected plants in the place where the roots are dug.
+During the harvest season September 1-December 31, collectors should replant any ginseng seeds from collected plants in the place where the roots are dug.

 - To collect ginseng from another's land the collector must have written permission from the landowner, dated and valid for no more than 180 days.
 The document must be on the collector's person when digging ginseng on that land.
 This requirement applies to both public and private lands.
 In National Forests, district offices are responsible for such permits.
 State and national parks, including the Blue Ridge Parkway and the Great Smoky Mountains National Park, do not allow ginseng collection.